 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 These consolidated financial statements are presented in Euro, the functional and presentation currency of the Company.
-All financial information presented in euro has been rounded to the nearest thousand, unless otherwise stated.
+All financial information presented in euro has been rounded to the nearest thousand, unless otherwise stated b) Basis of consolidation